Updated June 1, 2021

-The Ivy League announced on November 12 that it is canceling winter sports and postponing its spring sports.
-Payne Whitney Gymnasium is open to students with capacity limits in order to preserve physical distancing.
-Gyms in residential colleges will be closed until further notice.
+The Ivy League announced on May 4 that it is anticipating a return to regular competition in fall 2021.
+Payne Whitney Gymnasium is open to students with capacity limits in place to accomodate physical distancing.

 Yale Hospitality is providing a variety of meal options prepared in a safe environment.
 See operating guidelines and modified hours.

 The university is limiting the size of gatherings both indoors and outside to accommodate physical distancing and to conform to density guidelines and state rules.

 Access to all Yale libraries is currently limited to faculty, graduate students, and professional students who are authorized to be on campus.
 The Yale University Art Gallery is now open to the public; the Yale Center for British Art is reopening on June 4.
 The Peabody Museum of Natural History is currently accessible by appointment only.